anveshvarma269/ADM_MUSIC_RECOMMENDATION_TEAM2/README.md

 ·Feature Extraction: Chroma frequencies, Zero-crossing rates,Spectral - Centroid to classify music into multiple genres

-·Model Building : For Classification we used the following models such as Decision trees, Random Forest Classification, Logistic Regression and XGBoost
+·Model Building : 1.
+XGBoost technique 2.
+Convolutional Neural Networks.
+Both the classifiers gave noteworthy results with great accuracy and least margin of error.
+Which suggests it can be used on real world data as well.

 ·Recommender Systems enable us for any given vector to find the best similarity, ranked in descending order, from the best match to the least best match   and for audio files this will be done by cosine similarity